department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

   <li class="list-group-item">
     <h4>RO prepares the Statement of the Case (SOC)</h4>
     <p>
       After you file your NOD, if the RO can’t grant all or part of your appeal, it will prepare the SOC for the issues in your appeal that were not granted.
 To do this, they review all the evidence related to your appeal, including any new evidence you submit.
-You'll receive a copy of it in the mail.
+You’ll receive a copy of it in the mail.
     </p>
   </li>
   <li class="list-group-item">